Dyson hits leadoff homer, Dbacks power past Rockies 9-3

 The 36-year-old was hitting .222 with six homers this season.

-“What a great Rockie,” manager Bud Black said.
+“What a great Rockie,” Black said.

 THE NEW FACE